 You can record all of the symptoms you are experiencing and discuss them with your doctor.
 While it is normal to experience spotting as the embryo becomes implanted in the uterus, heavier bleeding can be a sign of miscarriage.
 It is essential to track your symptoms so that you can immediately go to the doctor in case of red flags.

 The majority of women experience symptoms three to four weeks after they have conceived, meaning at the gestational age of five to six weeks.
 They might notice their period is late, with nausea and vomiting becoming common in the first weeks.
 These symptoms are caused by the increased levels of pregnancy commons.

-Breast tenderness is a sign of early pregnancy, being caused by the fluid retention and the development of the milk glands.
+Breast tenderness is a sign of early pregnancy, is caused by fluid retention and the development of the milk glands.
 The nipple and areola might darken.
-If bleeding occurs and the breasts are no longer sensitive, it can mean that there is a problem with the pregnancy (embryo no longer viable).
+If bleeding occurs and the breasts are no longer sensitive, it can mean that there is a problem with the pregnancy (the embryo no longer viable).

-The sleepiness characteristic for the early pregnancy is actually caused by the pregnancy hormone known as progesterone.
+The sleepiness characteristic for early pregnancy is actually caused by the pregnancy hormone known as progesterone.
 Normally, it should disappear after the first trimester.
-CareClinic works well as a early pregnancy symptom tracker as well.
+CareClinic works well as an early pregnancy symptom tracker as well.
 (R)

 As you are getting closer to meeting your baby, you will have to deal with significant physical and emotional changes.
 The bump will grow quite a lot during this period, with pain and pressure being experienced as a result of the baby trying to fit into a space that becomes smaller by the day.